How To Build Your First Trad Rack

 Calum Muskett (Professional Climber) talks you through how to build your first rack, some of the equipment he carries and what it’s used for.

 Different names for the same thing.
 Wired nuts are a progression from the techniques that our climbing forefathers developed to keep themselves safe when climbing.
 They started off by carrying pebbles and small rocks in their pockets that they would wedge into cracks and thread some hemp rope around to secure themselves to the rockface.
-This progressed to threading metal nuts until finally some climbing specific metal wedges were designed and fitted to a semi rigid wire.
-The main brands with wired nuts on the market nowadays are DMM, Black Diamond and Wild Country, each of which have a slightly different take on the original design.
+This progressed to threading metal nuts until finally some climbing specific metal wedges were designed and fitted to a semi-rigid wire.

 I like to carry a set of 1-11 sized wires along with doubles in sizes from 1-6.
 Some people like to have their doubles in a different manufacturers design meaning they have a slightly wider choice of gear placements depending on the size and shape of the cracks.
 I like to keep these wires in size order on three oval shaped ‘biners’ for ease of handling.